ymw0331/vanilla-javascript-20-projects/readme.md

 **Light & Dark Mode** - _DOM, localStorage_<br>
 <em>
-This web app lets you switch between light and dark modes, which changes the color scheme of the app.
-It uses the DOM to dynamically switch the color scheme, and localStorage to store the user's preference.
+Lets users switch between light and dark modes by dynamically switching the color scheme using the DOM, and stores their preference using localStorage.
 </em>

 🔗 <https://vjs-wayney-light-dark-mode.netlify.app/>